hackingcrosss/citadel/TROUBLESHOOTING.md

 #### Credentials saved with a different key
 If you change `MASTER_ENCRYPTION_KEY` after saving credentials, existing encrypted values cannot be decrypted.
 You'll need to re-enter all API credentials in Settings.

+## User Management Issues

+### "Administrator access required" on Settings or User Management
+Only `admin` role users can access `/settings`, `/admin/users`, and `/admin/license`.
+Operator and Viewer roles are redirected to the dashboard.

+### "User limit reached" when creating a user
+The current plan tier caps the number of users.
+Go to **License** (`/admin/license`) and upgrade the tier, or set a `plan_override` on an individual user in User Management.

+### Feature page redirects to dashboard with upgrade warning
+The feature is not included in the active plan tier.
+Check the License page for which tier enables the feature:
+- **GoPhish**: Professional and above
+- **Website Generator**: Professional and above
+- **Cobalt Strike**: Team and above
+- **Infrastructure Map**: Team and above

+Admin users bypass all plan restrictions and always have access to every feature.

+### Cannot demote or delete the last admin
+At least one admin must exist at all times.
+Create another admin user before changing the role or deleting the current one.

+---

 ## Flask Debug Mode